jmessk/template-ros2/README.md

   - **`ROS_DOMAIN_ID` in environment variables**: Set this to your desired ROS2 domain ID.

   - **GUI**: To enable GUI applications, `/tmp/.X11-unix` is mounted and `DISPLAY` environment variable is set.
-You may need to allow the container to access your X server by running `xhost +local:docker` on the host.
+You may need to allow the container to access your X server by running `xhost +local` on the host.

   - **mDNS**: If you want to use mDNS (`*.local`), `/var/run/dbus` and `/var/run/avahi-daemon/socket` are mounted.
 Make sure that the Avahi daemon is running on the host.